Iron ore futures soar, revisit 900 yuan mark as Shanghai prepares to reopen

-BEIJING, May 31 (Reuters) - Chinese iron ore futures jumped nearly 4% on Tuesday, touching 900 yuan ($135.00) per tonne for the first time in nearly six weeks, as financial hub Shanghai was set to resume operations, lifting hopes of a demand recovery.
+BEIJING, May 31 (Reuters) - Chinese iron ore futures touched 900 yuan ($135.00) per tonne for the first time in nearly six weeks and logged a monthly gain, as hopes of a recovery in demand rose after financial hub Shanghai was set to reopen its city from lockdowns.

-Downstream consumption could gradually pick up after being halted for months amid the recent COVID-19 outbreak, and disappointed metals producers during the traditional peak season for constructions.
+The development could boost downstream consumption, which was halted for months due to the recent COVID-19 outbreak and had disappointed metals producers as they could not cash in on the traditional peak season for construction projects.

 China's factory activity declined slower in May from the prior month, though economic growth in the second quarter still under doubts.

 The most-active iron ore futures on the Dalian Commodity Exchange DCIOcv1 for September delivery gained as much as 3.8% to 908 yuan per tonne in morning trade.
-They were up 2.7% to 898 yuan as of 0330 GMT.
+They ended up 2.1% at 893 yuan per tonne and rose 2.6% in May.

 Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62, compiled by SteelHome consultancy, was unchanged from the previous session at $136.5 a tonne on Monday.

+For the whole month, however, coking coal and coke fell 5.5% and 3.1%, respectively.

-Steel prices on the Shanghai Futures Exchange were mixed, with construction material rebar SRBcv1 for October delivery inching 0.8% higher to 4,650 yuan a tonne and hot rolled coils SHHCcv1 up 0.8% to 4,764 yuan per tonne
+Steel prices on the Shanghai Futures Exchange were mixed, with construction material rebar SRBcv1 for October delivery gaining 1.5% to 4,684 yuan a tonne and hot rolled coils SHHCcv1 up 1.3% at 4,789 yuan per tonne.

-The July contract of Shanghai stainless steel futures SHSScv1 fell 1.5% to 18,240 yuan a tonne.
+The July contract of Shanghai stainless steel futures SHSScv1 slipped 1.2% to 18,290 yuan a tonne.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Rashmi Aich)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Rashmi Aich and Uttaresh.V)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))